radar/guides/gem-development.md

     git add .
     git commit -m "The beginnings of the foodie gem"

-This is because the `foodie.gemspec` file uses `git ls-files` to detect which files should be added to the gem when we release it.s
+This is because the `foodie.gemspec` file uses `git ls-files` to detect which files should be added to the gem when we release it.

 The final step before releasing our gem is to give it a summary and description in the _foodie.gemspec_ file.